The excerpts below are from STRANGE AND STRANGER – THE WORLD OF STEVE DITKO – written by Blake Bell and published by Fantagraphics Books, 2008.

 The character was not just being readapted like Chapter One (Marvel’s attempt to recreate DC’s Year One), but reshaped for a new generation of readers, surpassing John Byrne‘s take on Peter Parker.

 Bendis’ skills to create tight plot lines and convey real dialogue mixed with Bagley’s visual pace, movement, action, and expression skills made the title one of the most important comics of the 21st century.
-Both are masterful storytellers with great knowledge of Marvel’s history and are able to think outside the box.
-They helped to establish the “writing for trade” style and enhanced the cinematic storytelling format for the Ultimate line; if any story feels like it could be perfectly transposed to a feature film, that’s not a coincidence – it is supposed to be like one: the characters, elements, and plots from the original comics were reinvented for the new line.
+Both are masterful storytellers with great knowledge of Marvel’s history and can think outside the box.
+They helped to establish the “writing for the trade” style and enhanced the cinematic storytelling format for the Ultimate line; if any story feels like it could be perfectly transposed to a feature film, that’s not a coincidence – it is supposed to be like one: the characters, elements, and plots from the original comics were reinvented for the new line.
 The ninth art had evolved; and this time, Spider-Man was spearing the change of the format, and being way ahead of the curve.

 If the storyline analyzed here were a real film it would be certainly named Nightmare on Bleecker Street – starring a superhero kid from Queens and American celebrities’ favorite spiritual advisor and occultist, Dr. Strange.
 Jr. But that would be a ‘reboot’ from the original, first released in Strange Tales #110 (July 1963), conceived by Ditko and Lee.
 And though it features Dr. Strange’s first appearance, it is not an origin tale.
 The reader is unaware of who he is and what he’s capable of.